farcasterxyz/protocol/README.md

 ## 7.1 Signer Compromise

 A malicious attacker can use a compromised delegate signer to impersonate the user by signing messages.
-As long as the user has control over a parent signer or the custody signer, they can invalidate the signare and issue a new one.
+As long as the user has control over a parent signer or the custody signer, they can invalidate the signature and issue a new one.
 Unfortunately, this means that all messages signed by that signer will be lost since we cannot tell which ones were signed by the attacker.
 Clients can mitigate this by constantly rolling keys after every few thousand messages, which limits the scope of how many messages will be lost when a signer is reset.

 ## 7.2 Eclipse Attacks